Bikrambsnt/gitAndGitHub/Basic/Basic.md

     Git is a software and Github Is a service

-# Why we nned Git?
+# Why we need Git?

 Git is required to make a checkpoint on a file or a code so that we can go back or do modification even after some time.